Self-Concordant Perturbations for Linear Bandits: Analysis of SC-FTPL for Two Specific Action Sets

+This is a $d$-self-concordant perturbation for $[-1,1]^d$. \end{proposition} The proof of this proposition is quite straightforward and is deferred to Appendix~\ref{appendix:scperturbation_hypercube_existence}.
+Now that we have exhibited a self-concordant perturbation for $[-1,1]^d$, we upper-bound the variance of the local norm of the estimators of \SCFTPL, in order to obtain an upper bound on the regret.

+\begin{proposition} Let $\cald$ be the self-concordant perturbation defined in Proposition~\ref{prop:scperturbation_hypercube_existence} and $\calr$ be the entropic barrier on the hypercube.
+Consider the \SCFTPL\space algorithm run with perturbation $\cald$ and any learning rate $\eta>0$.
+Then, for all $t\in[n]$, the estimator $\hat y_t$ satisfies

-where $\E_{t-1}[\cdot]$ is the expectation conditionally on the first $t-1$ rounds. \end{proposition} The proof is mainly computational and is provided in Appendix \ref{appendix:hyeprcube}.
-Crucially, the bound of the variance of the local norm of the estimator improves by a $2d$ factor over the SCRiBLe's $d^2$ bound.
-This confirms that, on the hypercube, SC-FTPL achieves more accurate loss vector estimation.
+where $\|\cdot\|_t=\|\cdot\|_{\nabla^2\calr^*(-\eta\hat Y_{t-1})}$. \end{proposition} The proof is mainly computational and is provided in Appendix~\ref{appendix:scperturbation_hypercube_bound}.
+Crucially, the bound of the variance of the local norm of the estimator improves by a $3d$ factor over the \scrible's $d^2$ bound.
+This confirms that, on the hypercube, \SCFTPL\space achieves more accurate loss vector estimation.
+Now that we bounded the variance of the local norm of the estimator, we can establish Theorem~\ref{thm:regret_scftpl_hypercube}.